warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_appenv.md

     ```
     {:codeblock}

-We now have the necessary tools to
-work with {{site.data.keyword.Bluemix_notm}} applications.
+The tools to work with {{site.data.keyword.Bluemix_notm}} applications are now available.
 The next step is to obtain the 'starter' materials to help create
 a {{site.data.keyword.Bluemix_notm}} application.